 Staff will page Oregon newspapers, Monday through Friday, 8:00am-5:00pm, from the Oregon Newspaper Microfilming Project for patrons who need to see issues not yet filmed and no longer in Current Newspapers and Periodicals.
 If a request is made after 5pm or on a weekend, the newspaper will be available the next working day.
 Titles being filmed do not include international or national papers, or these titles from Oregon: COOS BAY WORLD, EUGENE REGISTER GUARD, PORTLAND OREGONIAN, and SALEM STATESMAN JOURNAL.
 For more information on newspapers, see the Newspapers and Genealogical Resources on Microform page.

 Many items in the Microforms Collection are available through Interlibrary Loan.
 You will need to request material through your local library.
 Items may be checked out for eight weeks and are sent to the library, not individual patrons.
-There is a limit of six items (six reels or six microfiche titles) per non-UO user.
+There is a limit of six items (six microfilm reels) per non-UO user.
 We do not loan our microfiche indexes.